Umar-Qureshi/Sudoku-Checker-with-Threads-in-C/README.md

 **Information about the program:**

-* 0 means a blank space
+* 0 means a blank space in the text file
-* Checks each row, column, and sub grid individually with threads (for a total of 27 threads)
+* Checks each row, column, and sub grid with threads (for a total of 27 threads)
 * It will display which rows, columns, or sub grids are unvalid
 * Last line states whether the whole sudoku puzzle is valid
 * The programs threads check if a number appears twice in a row column or thread, if it does it returns a false